lanl/singularity-eos/doc/sphinx/src/contributing.rst

 With several EOS that all inherit from the ``EosBase`` class, we can achieve static polymorphism in all of the EOS classes without having to implement vector member functions in each class.

+Note there are several macros to enable the ``using`` statements if all the functions in the base class can be used freely.

 .. _CRTP: https://www.fluentcpp.com/2017/05/12/curiously-recurring-template-pattern/